 \subsection{Neural Network Training}

-All tasks but logic evaluation were set up as regression problems, where we used the mean squared error (MSE) as a loss function to be minimized by the training algorithm.
-We averaged the MSE over all dimensions of the DNC output $\mathbf{y}_t$ and the relevant time steps of the decoding phase containing the task result, i.e.\ $N_{total} - N_{out} \leq t \leq N_{total}$.
-The logic evaluation task was set up as a classification problem, where we used the cross-entropy as loss function for $\mathbf{y}_{N_{total}}$.
-For each task, we generated task-specific training samples $(\mathbf{x}_t, \mathbf{y}_t)$ programmatically during the training phase.
-The input length $N_{in}$ of the generated training samples ranged from 5 to 15 (uniformly distributed between batches, but equal for all samples within a batch).
+All tasks, except logic evaluation, were set up as regression problems, where we used the mean squared error (MSE) as the loss function.
+We averaged the MSE across all dimensions of the DNC output $\mathbf{y}_t$ and the relevant time steps of the decoding phase containing the task result, i.e.\ $N_{total} - L_{out} \leq t \leq N_{total}$.
+The logic evaluation task was set up as a classification problem, where we used cross-entropy as the loss function for $\mathbf{y}_{N_{total}}$.
+For each task, we programmatically generated task-specific training samples $(\mathbf{x}_t, \mathbf{y}_t)$.
+The input length $L_{in}$ of the generated training samples ranged from 5 to 15 (uniformly distributed between batches, but equal for all samples within a batch).

-We trained the LSTM, Peephole LSTM, or FFNN-based controllers separately for each task using backpropagation with ADAM \cite{Kingma2015}.
-We set the learning rate and other ADAM specific parameters to the values suggested in \cite{Kingma2015}, in particular, the learning rate was set to $\alpha = 0.001$.
+We trained the LSTM, Peephole LSTM, and FFNN-based controllers separately for each task using ADAM \cite{Kingma2015}.
+We set the learning rate and other ADAM-specific parameters to the values suggested in \cite{Kingma2015}.
+In particular, the learning rate was set to $\eta = 0.001$.
 The training encompassed the controller network parameters $\theta$, the output/readout/interface matrices $\mathbf{W}_{\{y,r,\xi\}}$ with $\mathbf{b}_{\{y,\xi\}}$, and, if applicable, the initial states $\mathbf{h}_{0}$ and $\mathbf{c}_{0}$ of the controller network.
-We initialized the parameters $\theta$ of the LSTM-based controllers and the output/readout/interface matrices with the LeCun method \cite{LeCun1998}.
+We initialised the parameters $\theta$ of the LSTM-based controllers and the output/readout/interface matrices with the LeCun method \cite{LeCun1998}.
 For the FFNN, we used the Glorot method \cite{Glorot2010}.
-We drew the values of the initial cell and hidden state vectors from a centered normal distribution with unit standard deviation.
+We drew the values of the initial cell and hidden state vectors from a centred normal distribution with unit standard deviation.
 To prevent the exploding gradient problem, we applied gradient clipping \cite{Pascanu2013}.

 Using a batch size of 64, we trained the DNC controllers for 300\,000 iterations.
-Every \nth{10} iteration, we computed the loss of the DNC using an input length $N_{in} = 30$ to estimate the generalization or out-of-distribution performance.
-We calculated then a running average over the last 500 out-of-distribution losses.
-Eventually, we selected the DNC at the iteration with the lowest averaged out-of-distribution loss for further evaluation.
+Every \nth{10} iteration, we computed the loss of the DNC using an input length $L_{in} = 30$ to estimate the generalisation or out-of-distribution performance.
+We then calculated a running average over the last 500 out-of-distribution losses.
+Eventually, we selected the iteration with the lowest average out-of-distribution loss for further evaluation.